webuddysoft/ticket-purchasing-fhf/README.md

 Orders include the order details that the user placed.

-All data will be reseted when refreshing browser because it is not linked to any backend system.
+It's important to note that all data is reset when the browser is refreshed because there is no connection to a backend system.

-MUI is used and this is fully responsible.
+To design the user interface, I used MUI, which is fully responsible for the design aspect.